Integrality of Hecke eigenvalues and the growth of Hecke fields: Introduction

 \subsection{Applications to the growth of the fields of rationality and the non-vanishing of central $L$-values}

 One application of the integrality of Hecke eigenvalues is Tsuzuki and the second author's work \cite{SugiyamaTsuzuki} on explicit relative trace formulas for the maximal split torus of $\GL_2$.
 They gave two equidistribution results of Hecke eigenvalues of Hilbert cusp forms of a fixed parallel weight with non-vanishing central $L$-values and non-vanishing central derivatives.
-They applied the two equidistributions to estimating the growth of the degrees of Hecke fields of Hilbert modular forms (for Hecke fields, see \cite[Theorem 3.10]{Raghuram-Tanabe}).
-As an application of Theorem \ref{thm0.1}, we can eliminate the parallel weight condition from the results \cite[Theorems 1.3 and 1.4]{SugiyamaTsuzuki} on the growth of fields of rationality (see Corollaries \ref{nonzero L and growth of Hecke} and \ref{nonzero deriv of L and growth of Hecke}).
-Corollary \ref{nonzero L and growth of Hecke} is roughly stated as follows.
+They applied the two equidistributions to estimating the growth of the degrees of Hecke fields of Hilbert modular forms.